Ramen - Varieties and Ways to Enjoy this Japanese Soul Food

 Naruto-maki are steamed cakes made of processed fish paste, with a whirlpool shape when sliced into cross-sections.
 It is said that they got their name from the whirlpools that form in the Naruto Strait, Tokushima prefecture.

-Bowls of ramen in Kansai tend to feature green spring onions, while their Kanto counterparts are usually topped with leeks.
+Bowls of ramen in the western Kansai region tend to feature green spring onions, while their Kanto counterparts in and around Tokyo are usually topped with leeks.

-Boiled eggs for ramen toppings are typically flavored; it is common for restaurants to take soft-boiled eggs and marinate them in a special sauce.
+Boiled eggs for ramen toppings are typically flavored; it is common for restaurants to make soft-boiled eggs and marinate them in a special sauce.
 The taste of the rich, thick yolk is irresistible.

 Moyashi (Bean Sprouts)